 HP 35s Polar to Rectangular in Program mode - A discussion of simple program routines to convert from Polar to Rectangular.
 Also see the article R->P & P->R for the 35s.

 Which calculators run RPL under the hood? - An interesting discussion of where the RPL language was used in creating certain HP models.
-It is interesting that the HP-42S was mostly written in assembly and that the HP-10b, HP-14B and HP-32 (at a minimum) were completely written in assembly (no RPL at all).
+It is interesting that the HP-42S was written in a mix of RPL and assembly (The 42S actually is an RPL machine running a stripped-down version of the HP-48 OS) and that the HP-10b, HP-14B and HP-32 (at a minimum) were completely written in assembly (no RPL at all).
+Also see Saturn Basic Math Library Routines and Prime uses the math library which was first developed for the HP71 in the early 80's!

 NEW: HP 15C Collectors Edition - Initial announcement of the HP-15C Collectors Edition on the Museum of HP Calculators forum site (long post).
 Also see a similar discussion in the SwissMicros forum.